questdb/questdb.io/docs/develop/query-data.md

 ## Prerequisites

-QuestDB must running and accessible, you can do so from [Docker](/docs/get-started/docker/), the [binaries](/docs/get-started/binaries/) or [Homebrew](/docs/get-started/homebrew/) for macOS users.
+QuestDB must be running and accessible, you can do so from [Docker](/docs/get-started/docker/), the [binaries](/docs/get-started/binaries/) or [Homebrew](/docs/get-started/homebrew/) for macOS users.